 Therapist, Doctoral Trainee

-Bryan O. Rojas-Araúz is a doctoral candidate in Counseling Psychology with a Specialization in Spanish Language Psychological Services and Research at the University of Oregon.
+Bryan O. Rojas-Araúz is a Psychologist candidate at Reaching HOPE.
 He is a bilingual bicultural Afro-Latino immigrant of Costa Rican and Panamanian descent.
 He spent his teenage years in the Bay Area, California, where he became a community organizer and DREAM activist.
 He received his B.A. in Psychology from San Jose State University and earned his Master’s in Counseling in Marriage, Family, and Child Therapy with a dual emphasis in College Counseling at San Francisco State University.
-He has eight years of experience providing bilingual mental health services and working with Spanish speaking communities including children, adults, and families.
+He received his doctorate in Counseling Psychology with a Specialization in Spanish Language Psychological Services and Research at the University of Oregon.
+He has eight years of experience providing bilingual mental health services and working with Spanish-speaking communities including children, adults, and families.
 His research interests include immigration psychology, DREAMers’ mental health, ethnic identity formation, critical consciousness, postsecondary education attainment, and cultural competence development.

 Tal Ginsburg, MA